ology/techn.ology.net/blog/2022/05/14/circular-music-interval-diagram/index.markdown

         -cdata => $caption,
     ) if !$show_inner;

 Now for the loop that actually draws the interval positions on the outer ring...
-But first we have to set up a couple things - a counter and and array of the positions to render:
+But first we have to set up a couple things - a counter and an array of the positions to render:

     my $i = 0; # counter